BayAreaMetro/zoning/README.md

 * 462655 parcels intersect with more than 1 zoning geometry

-see process/source_intersection_zoning.sql for how this was done
+see process/source_intersection_zoning.sql for how this was loaded and [the dump of the postgres schema here](https://mtcdrive.box.com/s/ng5n51tt30huxfstbgzhqraaknpsgcvu) for the result.

 We selected the 1311776 parcels that intersect with only one zoning geometry and inserted those into the table.

 ####Intersection Conflict Resolution and Identifying Further Zoning Source Data

-see process/lookup-table-merge-2012-zoning.sql for how this was loaded into postgres from source
+see process/lookup-table-merge-2012-zoning.sql for how this was done.

 #####Parcels with more than 1 Zoning assignment